glentner/hypershell/docs/blog/index.rst

 `April 13, 2023`

-The v2.3.0 release of `HyperShell` includes a number of fixes and improvements.
+The v2.3.0 release includes a number of fixes and improvements.
 A number of bugs have been fixed and we added better default output formatting of task info from searches.